prbackes/thing-it-device-z-wave/README.md

 #### OSX

-[thing-it] is testing with a Aeon Labs Z-Wave Z-Stick Series 2 USB Dongle.
+The [thing-it] team is testing with a Aeon Labs Z-Wave Z-Stick Series 2 USB Dongle.
 On Mac OSX this dongle requires the installation of a driver which can be found on the support section of Aeon Lab's [website](http://aeotec.com/support). [thing-it] is going to try to communicate with the driver via "/dev/cu.SLAB_USBtoUART".